Transgender Actress Trace Lysette Poses Nude for ‘Women’s Health’ Magazine, Says Photo Shoot Was ‘Liberating’

 — Trace Lysette (@tracelysette) August 5, 2019

-The actress goes on to talk about her experience coming out to the public when she landed the role as Shea on the Amazon Video web television series.
-Describing it as liberating, the Ohio native says that she was finally able to live her truth.

-Despite the liberation that came with being finally able to live as her authentic self, Trace says that she still feels the pain and struggle of looking in the mirror and hating her body and that she’s still on her journey of self love and acceptance.
-Additionally, the actress says she feels the pressure of looking a certain way that is projected onto women, and especially trans women, in modern-day society.
+Despite the liberation that came with being finally able to live as her authentic self, Trace said that she still feels the pain and struggle of looking in the mirror and hating her body, and that she’s still on her journey of self love and acceptance.
+Additionally, the actress said she feels the pressure of looking a certain way that is projected onto women, and especially trans women, in modern-day society.

 “As a trans woman, I still feel pressure to fit into a mold that cis-hetero society deems ‘beautiful.'”

-Trace affirms that trans women should be accepted and celebrated, whether they look a little bit more on the masculine side of the spectrum or if their appearance is more feminine.
-Ultimately, the actress finds comfort in knowing that she is not alone in her experiences.
+Trace affirmed that trans women should be accepted and celebrated, whether they look a little bit more on the masculine side of the spectrum or if their appearance is more feminine.
+Ultimately, the actress said she finds comfort in knowing that she is not alone in her experiences.

 “But I always try to remind myself that I’m not the only one who has gone through this.
 I’m not the only trans woman that has had to try and figure out self-acceptance, self-worth, and self-love.”